KDE/macports-kde/contrib/scripts/KDECI/README.txt

 These scripts are meant to call the KDE/CI scripts.

  prepare.sh           -  create build dir if not existing, clean it and check out code

  build.sh             -  start configure/build/deploy/test/cppcheck sequence

  install.sh           -  runs build.sh after prepare.sh signals that git pulled changes

  tier-install.sh      -  run install.sh for all frameworks/apps specified in tier[1-5].fw

+ all-tiers-install.sh -  install all tiers in one go

  mp-osx-ci_diff.sh    -  puts diff of OSX/CI configuration into ~/WC/GIT/macports-kde/...

  create-env.sh        -  creates the correct environment for the specified application

 The current status of Qt5/KF5 builds is documented in [1].